zmnz/mysql/README.md

 mysqldump --single-transaction --skip-lock-tables --flush-privileges --all-databases > entire_database_server.sql

-n this article, we will go through the steps-by-steps to setup a MySQL replication, without needing to stop the master or o your services, means NO downtime.
+In this article, we will go through the steps-by-steps to setup a MySQL replication, without needing to stop the master or o your services, means NO downtime.

 Most tutorials on master-slave replication will required to lock the tables to accomplish a consistent copy during the initial setup of the replication.
 This will be a major problem for critical and high traffic sites where downtime is not possible.